 Here are some other factors that can help your cheap flight search when it comes to the best days to fly.

 Though the pandemic has changed travel trends a bit, this is an important rule to follow: Avoid booking within 30-45 days before your flight – and even farther in advance for international flights.

 Typically, airlines hike last-minute flight prices because they know travelers booking that close to their travel date are desperate and will pay whatever it costs to get to their destination.
 You do not want to fall into this price gouge trap!

 So don't bank on getting a deal on a last-second fare.
 While the cheapest days to fly will still be Tuesdays, Wednesdays and Saturdays, flight prices on all days of the week will typically skyrocket within a few weeks of the travel date.

 Travel During Shoulder Seasons

-Typically, flight prices increase from mid-June to mid-August or early September as families get out for summer break and other travelers set out for sunny adventures.
-There are fewer sales and discounts, which means prices can be double the norm – or more.
+Typically, flight prices increase from mid-May or maybe early June through to mid-August or early September as families get out for summer break and other travelers set out for sunny adventures.
+There are fewer sales and discounts, which means prices can be double the norm, if not more.
 Not to mention, your destination could be packed with tourists.

 Instead, try traveling during the shoulder season.
-It's often much cheaper to travel from May to early June and late August through mid-October.
+It's often much cheaper to travel from May to early June and September through mid-October.
 The weather is still relatively warm during the shoulder season, and you'll beat the crazy summer crowds.
 This is when we find the best international flight deals!